About Futagoyama Stable (二子山部屋)

 Real name: Pasqual Justin France.
 Born in Philippines, raised in Kawasaki.
 Push-out rate 61%.

 ※ Data compiled from public sources.
-Rankings as of May 2026 Natsu Basho banzuke (announced 2026-04-27).
+Rankings as of the July 2026 Nagoya Basho banzuke.

 ※ "East" (東) is slightly higher than "West" (西) within the same rank number.